 Side Effects:

-• Can worsen acid reflux by relaxing the muscles around the stomach sphincter.
+- Acid Reflux: Can worsen acid reflux by relaxing the stomach sphincter muscles.

 The Bottom Line

-Medical Disclaimer: This article is for informative purposes only and shouldn’t be taken as medical advice.
-If you have serious health-related issues you should reach out to a medical professional.
-While we have studied the scientific research available, this is not intended to diagnose, treat, cure, or prevent any disease.
+This article is for informative purposes only and shouldn’t be taken as medical advice.
+If you have serious health-related issues, please consult a healthcare provider.
+While we’ve studied the available scientific research, this guide is not intended to diagnose, treat, cure, or prevent any disease.